abhogal-lab/WillisWorks/README.md

 ![logo.](img/logo.png)

-## Simply download the WillisWorks.html file and open it in any broswer
+## Simply download the WillisWorks.html file and open it in any broswer - or launch using the bottom below

 [![Launch WillisWorks](https://img.shields.io/badge/Launch-WillisWorks-16856d?style=for-the-badge)](https://abhogal-lab.github.io/WillisWorks/index.html)